 The Sector Erase (SE) instruction is for erasing the data of the chosen sector to be "1".
 The instruction is used for any 4K-byte sector.
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Sector Erase (SE).
-Any address of the sector (Please refer to "Table 3.
+A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Sector Erase (SE).
+Any address of the sector (see "Table 3.
 Memory Organization") is a valid address for Sector Erase (SE) instruction.
 The CS# must go high exactly at the byte boundary (the least significant bit of the address has been latched-in); otherwise, the instruction will be rejected and not executed.

-The sequence of issuing SE instruction is: CS# goes low \rightarrow sending SE instruction code \rightarrow 3-byte address on SI \rightarrow CS# goes high.
+The sequence of issuing SE instruction is: CS# goes low $\rightarrow$ sending SE instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high.